 Recommended dose of pneumococcal vaccines at least two weeks before cochlear implant surgery.

 The average surgery takes between 1.5 to 5 hours.
 Patient will be kept safe and comfortable.
+The surgery will be done while the patient is asleep under anaesthesia.

 The doctor will make a small cut behind the patient’s ear and place the implant in the cochlea.
 The cut will leave a scar that will fade within a few months.